HS2 automated people mover: Specification

 The viaduct will be made of weathering steel, supported on reinforced concrete columns 6–14 m high, and will cross the M42 motorway, the West Coast Main Line, Pendigo lake (an artificial lake near the National Exhibition Centre), roads leading to the airport and other local roads.
 As the system will be automated, a walkway will be provided along the length of the route for emergency and trackside access.

 A maintenance facility will be built close to the main viaduct next to the M42 motorway.

 Although sections are double tracked at intermediate stops and to allow passing, significant sections of the route are single tracked in a pinched loop configuration.
 Structures are being built to allow for both self-propelled and cable-pulled people movers to provide future flexibility in operation and for tenders.
+The Interchange and Birmingham Airport stations will each have one platform face, while the NEC and Birmingham International stations will have two platform faces.

-Services are expected to use approximately 20 m vehicles running every three minutes and will take six minutes end-to-end between Birmingham Airport and Interchange station, with a throughput capacity of 2,100 passengers per hour in each direction.
+Services are expected to use approximately 20 m vehicles, running every three minutes and will take six minutes end-to-end between Birmingham Airport and Interchange station, with a throughput capacity of 2,100 passengers per hour in each direction (with future provision up to 3,900).
 To support these frequencies, a minimum of four vehicles will be in operation at any one time.

 Platforms, which will be 36–40 m long, will be covered by insulated steel canopies, which will incorporate lighting, and will have platform screen doors.
 Most stops will include a number of lifts and escalators owing to the elevated nature of the people mover.